AfonsoCFonseca/PuzzleBubble-Game/README.md

 Created a menu scene and the logic between scene transistion.
 After, added the game over menu and applied the game over, start and reset game functions

 After some fine-tuning and exception handling of the player movement and shooting, I started developing the map grid as a class and storing a 2D array of pieces for storing every piece on the map.
 Also added the randomizer of the different types of pieces in a sprite and stored it as an enum, using it on the Piece class.

+The piece collision was the next phase to tackle.
+Added the grid pieces to a Phaser.group and listen to a collision between the group and the player piece.
+If a collision is detected, the player piece animation stops and a new piece is generated

 ---------------------------------------------------------------
 # Sketches & Evolution